-Matt discovered The Seasteading Institute while searching for similar ideas to his Isle of Orleans concept, a floating island located in Lake Pontchartrain about 10 miles from its North shore.
+Matt discovered The Seasteading Institute while searching for similar ideas to his Isle of Orleans concept, an island located in Lake Pontchartrain about 10 miles from its North shore.
 The lake is a 630-square mile estuary whose South shore outlines a large portion of the Greater New Orleans area.
-Upon learning about the Seasteading movement, the concept immediately resonated with his pre-existing affinity for aquatic space development.
+Upon learning about the Seasteading movement, the concept immediately resonated with his affinity for aquatic space development.
 His professional background as a director of supply chain services to the oil and gas industry, contacts to offshore engineers and contractors, and a law degree, make him an excellent ambassador to the Seasteading movement.

 Matt sees an opportunity for disparate and typically philosophically opposed forces not colliding but combining value propositions in a symbiotic way: